-Enter all of the taxes you owed because of events that occurred during the months shown in the column headings.
-Include the same taxes used to figure line 3 of Form 2210 (except self-employment tax) and the tax from Form 4972, Tax on Lump-Sum Distributions.

-Individuals, use Form 6251, Alternative Minimum Tax-Individuals, to figure alternative minimum tax; estates and trusts, use Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts.
+Enter all of the other taxes you owed because of events that occurred during the months shown in the column headings.
+Include the same taxes used to figure line 3 of Form 2210 (except self-employment tax), the tax from Form 4972, Tax on Lump-Sum Distributions, and any alternative minimum tax (AMT).
+Individuals, use Form 6251, Alternative Minimum Tax-Individuals, to figure AMT; estates and trusts, use Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts.
 Figure alternative minimum taxable income based on your income and deductions during the period shown in the column headings.
-Multiply this amount by the annualized amounts shown on line 2 before subtracting the alternative minimum tax exemption amount.
+Multiply this amount by the annualized amounts shown on line 2 before subtracting the AMT exemption.